 Rule 39.
 Victims’ Rights

-Definitions.

-Victim.

-Generally.
-As used in these rules, the term “victim” is defined in accordance with the definition provided in A.R.S. § 13-4401.
+Definitions and Limitations.

+Criminal Proceeding.
+As used in this rule, a “criminal proceeding” is any matter scheduled and held before a trial court, telephonically or in person, at which the defendant has the right to be present, including any post-conviction matter.

+Identifying and Locating Information.
+As used in this rule, “identifying and locating information” includes a person’s date of birth, social security number, official state or government issued driver license or identification number, the person’s address, telephone number, email addresses, and place of employment.

+Limitations

 Cessation of Victim Status.
 A victim retains the rights provided in these rules until the rights are no longer enforceable under A.R.S. §§ 13-4402 and 13-4402.01.

 Legal Entities.
 The victim’s rights of any corporation, partnership, association, or other similar legal entity are limited as provided in statute.

-Criminal Proceeding.
-As used in this rule, a “criminal proceeding” is any matter scheduled and held before a trial court at which the defendant has the right to be present, including any post-conviction matter.

-Identifying and Locating Information.
-As used in this rule, “identifying and locating information” includes a person’s date of birth, social security number, official state or government issued driver license or identification number, the person’s address, telephone number, email addresses, and place of employment.

 Victims’ Rights.
 These rules must be construed to preserve and protect a victim’s rights to justice and due process.
 Notwithstanding the provisions of any other rule, a victim has and is entitled to assert each of the following rights:

 the right to be treated with fairness, respect and dignity, and to be free from intimidation, harassment, or abuse, throughout the criminal justice process;